jacob-ebey/esbuild-hash-repro/README.md

 npm run build
 ```

 Inspect output files in `build/` then make a change to `src/index.css`.
 You'll notice a new hash and file is generated for the output css file, but not the js entrypoint.
-The contents of the entrypoint have changed due to the hash of the CSS file changing, but it is not refelected in the built output files.
+The contents of the entrypoint have changed due to the hash of the CSS file changing, but it is not refelected in the entrypoint built output file hash.